sarahpilon/CrazyCollab/reports/Week6.md

    6. Website pushed on public html ready for implementation
    7. Avaliablity input has not been started, so all hands on deck for that and overlapping logic
 3. **Next Week's Planned Goals:**
-    1. Complete basic setup of all application components and codebase as a whole, finish in 7 days
+    1. Draft and start implementing algorithms for backend components, finish in 7 days
-    2. Start implementing frontend code for UI based on finalized Figma designs
+    2. Fully implement half of the frontend UI, finish in 7 days
     3. Begin developing tests (total time 6 days)
 ## Team Contributions
 ### Sarah Pilon
 1. **This Week's Planned Goals:**
-     1. Complete mid-term presentation (2 days)
+     1. Develop a plan for user and developer documentation and start writing drafts, and prepare for midterm presentation, finish in 3 days
 2. **Progress and Issues:**
      1. Completed presentation by Monday
      2. Presentation had to be adjusted last minute to match some requirements mentioned in the announcement.